cmandreani/models_Atacama/README.md

 Finally, we associate metabolic and environmental data through a regression-based approach.
 Note that Fig. 5 is generated directly by Metage2Metabo (Belcour et al. 2020. eLife.
 10.7554/eLife.61968).

-If you find this methodology useful, please cite our work: XXXX.
+If you find this methodology useful, please cite our work: preprint available at BioRxiv 10.1101/2024.12.23.630026.

-Zenodo: DOIXXXXX
+Metabolic networks are deposited at Zenodo 10.5281/zenodo.14537000.

 The structure of the code is indexed as follows: